seduerr91/seduerr91.github.io/_posts/2020-11-16-synthetic_data.md

 description: Extending T5's capabilities with paraphrasing for synthetic dataset creation.
 ---

-Does your organization train deep neural nets to extends its capabilities?
-Is the biggest problem the data quallity?
+Does your organization train deep neural nets to extend its capabilities?
+Is the data quality a limiting factor?

-Read this article, to learn how to bring paraphrasing to Google's T5 & fine tuning it with custom textual data sets for synthetic dataset creation.
+Read this article, to learn how to bring paraphrasing to Google's T5 & fine- tuning it with custom textual data sets for synthetic dataset creation.

 ![Imgur](https://i.imgur.com/Y6awmWp.gif)